SoumyaSubhrajit/JavaScript-Notes/Key Features of JavaScript.md

 ## Extensibility and Integration

 JavaScript can be easily integrated with other web technologies.
 It can be embedded directly within HTML pages or linked as external scripts.
-Additionally, JavaScript can interact with APIs, making it a key player in web service integration..
+Additionally, JavaScript can interact with APIs, making it a key player in web service integration.

 ## Server-Side Development (Node.js)